Open Season (2006 film): Video game

-A video game based on the film was released on September 18, 2006, for PlayStation 2, Xbox, Xbox 360, Nintendo DS, Nintendo GameCube, Game Boy Advance, PlayStation Portable, and Microsoft Windows.
+A video game based on the film was released on September 18, 2006, for PlayStation 2, Xbox, Xbox 360, Nintendo DS, GameCube, Game Boy Advance, PlayStation Portable, and Microsoft Windows.
 For Wii, it was released on November 19, 2006, together with the console's launch.

 Music

 The soundtrack includes an original film score by Ramin Djawadi and several original songs by Paul Westerberg, formerly of The Replacements.
 Rolling Stone gave the film's soundtrack three stars out of five, as did AllMusic.

-Open Season—Original Motion Picture Soundtrack (10″ LP) includes three songs that did not appear on the soundtrack CD: an alternative version of "I Belong", Paul Westerberg's own version of "Wild as I Wanna Be", and Reyli's "Tú eres el amor", which played during the credits in the Latin American Spanish version of the film.
+Open Season—Original Motion Picture Soundtrack (10″ LP) includes three songs that did not appear on the soundtrack CD: An alternative version of "I Belong", Paul Westerberg's own version of "Wild as I Wanna Be", and Reyli's "Tú eres el amor", which played during the credits in the Latin American Spanish dubbed version of the film.
 In the dubbing of the same language, Reyli also performed the voice of Boog.

-Sequels
+The theme song of the Japanese version is called "Tookage" by Chemistry.

+Franchise

 Open Season was followed by three direct-to-video sequels: Open Season 2 (2008), Open Season 3 (2010), and Open Season: Scared Silly (2015).
 A majority of the characters' voices were recast, with Michelle Murdocca (Maria) being the only cast member to appear in all sequels.

+An animated series Open Season: Call of Nature was released in 2023.